pyrsmk/molt/README.markdown

 - web developers often provide images for all medias with only on-the-fly resizing, that is not optimized at all and not nice on all browsers
 - apply a `display:none` property to an `img` is not sufficient, the browser still download the file
 - [Responsive-Images](https://github.com/filamentgroup/Responsive-Images) and [responsive-images-alt](https://github.com/allmarkedup/responsive-images-alt) don't support several image dimensions and the first one is a bit intrusive
-- [responsiveImages](https://github.com/jackfranklin/responsiveImages) is interesting but can't simply handle dynamic content generation on server side (with template engines)
+- [responsiveImages](https://github.com/jackfranklin/responsiveImages) is interesting but can't handle dynamic content generation on server side (with template engines)
 - it also could happen that we don't need images at all for 320px devices (per example)

 Molt try to solve all these problems.